jsteenbeeke/jsteenbeeke.github.io/recruiters/give-me-a-salary-indication.md

 No?
 Well sucks to be you then.

+### Why do you need so much money?

+Have you paid **any** attention to inflation numbers recently?
+Some companies seem to think that the salaries they were offering in 2008 are still reasonable fourteen years later, even though cumulative inflation between 2008 and 2021 is almost 24% in the Netherlands (and I'm not even counting the crazy inflation in 2022).

+Not to mention that demand for experienced developers has skyrocketed since then, and it's a seller's market.
+You're the buyer.

+Also I'm not a fucking charity.

 ### "Enjoying your job is much more important than getting paid well"

 They're not mutually exclusive, I currently have a very enjoyable job with a nice salary.
 Not stellar,